smholt/MaxiClock_by_platelayer/README.md

 Main file: MaxiClock_by_platelayer.ino

 The zipfile MP3_MaxiClock.zip contains the MP3 files for the different sound, a bell and a bird.
-Save alle files in a MP3 forlder on the SD-card.
+Save all files in a MP3 folder on the SD-card.

 The project is still under development.